MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 - Third-party apps
 - The OneDrive sync app won't sync sites with an authentication context
 - Copy or move files from a site with no authentication context to a site with an authentication context fails
-- associating an authentication context to the enterprise application catalog site collection is not supported
+- Associating an authentication context to the enterprise application catalog site collection is not supported

 ## Setting up an authentication context